renanpacheco21/e2e-cypress/README.md

 ### Running Tests

-Run `cypress:run` to run the test in headless mode on a desktop viewport.
+Run `npm run cypress:run` to run the test in headless mode on a desktop viewport.

-Or, run `cypress:open` to open Cypress in interactive mode on a desktop
+Or, run `npm run cypress:open` to open Cypress in interactive mode on a desktop

 ## Project Structure